ellenhvn/hhz-artificial-intelligence-vl-ws22/Exercise Material/Titanic/Local Deployment/README.md

 ```

 # 3 Start the Docker container with the app

-- The ML Flask app is now running in a container
+- First, make sure Docker is running on your local machine (get Docker Desktop here: https://docs.docker.com/get-docker/ and then install and start the application)

+- Then, start the container with your model inference application by typing the following commands in your terminal:

 `docker build -t titanic-flask-app:latest .`

+This creates the container.
+Next, you start the container by running:

 `docker run -p 8080:8080 titanic-flask-app:latest`

+- The ML Flask app is now running in a container

 - Now you can correspond with your Docker container app again using